Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Information-Theoretic Lower Bound

-{ Further, we highlight that the hard instances we constructed in our proof of the lower bounds also satisfy \Cref{assumption:feature coverage}.
-It remains an interesting direction to explore what would happen if the nominal and perturbed environments don't share exactly the same state space.
+{ Further, we highlight that the hard instances we constructed also satisfy \Cref{assumption:feature coverage}.
+It remains an interesting direction to explore what would happen if the nominal and perturbed environments don't share exactly the same state-action space.
 We conjecture that since there could be absolutely new states emerging in perturbed environments that can never be explored in the nominal environment, the policy learned merely using data collected from the nominal environment could be arbitrarily bad. }

-\paragraph{Challenges and novelties in construction of hard instances} Existing tight lower bound analysis in standard linear MDPs \citep{zanette2021provable, yin2022near, xiong2022nearly} generally depends on the Assoud's method and a family of hard instances indexed by $\bxi\in\{-1,1\}^{dH}$.
+\paragraph{Challenges and novelties in construction of hard instances} Existing tight lower bound analysis in standard linear MDPs \citep{zanette2021provable, yin2022near, xiong2023nearly} generally depends on the Assouad's method and a family of hard instances indexed by $\bxi\in\{-1,1\}^{dH}$.
 However, they do not consider model uncertainty, which largely hinders the derivation of explicit formulas for the robust value functions.
-Further, one prerequisite of the Assoud's method is switching the initial minimax suboptimality $\inf_{\hat{\pi}}\max_{M\in\cM}\text{SubOpt}(\hat{\pi}, s, \rho)$ to a risk of the form $\inf_{\bxi'}\max_{\bxi}D_H(\bxi,\bxi')$, where $D_H(\cdot,\cdot)$ is the Hamming distance.
-The consideration of model uncertainty significantly complicates this procedure, as the nonlinearity involved disrupts the linear dependency between the value function and the index $\bxi$.
+Further, one prerequisite of the Assouad's method is switching the initial minimax suboptimality $\inf_{\hat{\pi}}\max_{M\in\cM}\text{SubOpt}(\hat{\pi}, s, \rho)$ to a risk of the form $\inf_{\bxi'}\max_{\bxi}D_H(\bxi,\bxi')$, where $D_H(\cdot,\cdot)$ is the Hamming distance.
+The model uncertainty significantly complicates this procedure, as the nonlinearity involved disrupts the linear dependency between the value function and the index $\bxi$.
 At the core of \Cref{th:lower bound} is a novel class of hard instances $\cM$.
-The high-level ideas of the design are that the hard instances should (1) fulfill the $d$-rectangular linear DRMDP conditions, (2) mitigate the nonlinearity caused by model uncertainty, (3) achieve the prerequisite for Assoud's method, and (4) be concise enough to admit matrix analysis.
-Thus, the design of hard instances and analysis of lower bound is meticulous and nontrivial.
+At a high-level, the hard instances should (1) fulfill the $d$-rectangular linear DRMDP conditions, (2) mitigate the nonlinearity caused by model uncertainty, (3) achieve the prerequisite for Assouad's method, and (4) be concise enough to admit matrix analysis.
 We postpone details on the construction of hard instances and the proof of \Cref{th:lower bound} to \Cref{sec:proof of lower bound}.